DevExpress/devextreme-documentation/concepts/05 Widgets/ResponsiveBox/10 Create the Layout Grid.md

 ![DevExtreme ResponsiveBox: The middle column and the bottom row shrink more than the other columns and rows](/images/UiWidgets/ResponsiveBox/responsivebox-shrink-unevenly.png)

 The collections of rows and columns may differ depending on the screen's [size qualifier](/concepts/05%20Widgets/ResponsiveBox/05%20Size%20Qualifiers.md '/Documentation/Guide/Widgets/ResponsiveBox/Size_Qualifiers/').
-You can use the **screen** option to specify on which screen types an individual row or column should appear.
+You can use the **screen** property to specify on which screen types an individual row or column should appear.

 ---